Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

-Royals of these states, in order to memorize these vanished states or note their former status, they used Wang as their family name.
+To memorize these vanished kingdoms or note their former status, the Royals of these ancient Chinese states used Wang as their family name.

-Today, over 100 million people on the Chinese mainland have Wang as their family name, which is mainly developed from Ji.
+Today, over 100 million people on the Chinese mainland have Wang as their last name, mainly developed from Ji.

 Zhou 周: name of the Zhou Dynasty; usually means perfect, complete, honest, intimate, careful, etc.

-With the collapse of the Zhou Dynasty, many of Zhou's people used Zhou as their family name, to commemorate their ancestors.
+With the collapse of the Zhou Dynasty, many of Zhou's people used Zhou as their family surname to commemorate their ancestors.

 Wu 吴: means vast, or big noise.

-State Wu was built by a royal of the Zhou Dynasty, the uncle of Lord Ji Chang.
-Sun Tzu, the writer of Art of War, had served and passed away in the State Wu.
+State Wu was built by a Zhou Dynasty royal, Lord Ji Chang's uncle.
+Sun Tzu, the writer of Art of War, had served and passed away in the State of Wu.